dret/HTML5-overview/README.md

 * [Gamepad](http://www.w3.org/TR/gamepad "The Gamepad specification defines a low-level interface that represents gamepad devices.")
 * [Generic Sensor API](http://www.w3.org/TR/generic-sensor "This specification defines a framework for exposing sensor data to the Open Web Platform in a consistent way.
 It does so by defining a blueprint for writing specifications of concrete sensors along with an abstract Sensor interface that can be extended to accommodate different sensor types.")
 * [Geofencing API](http://www.w3.org/TR/geofencing "This specification defines an API that lets webapps setup geographic boundaries around specific locations and then receive notifications when the hosting device enters or leaves those areas.") ([ED](https://w3c.github.io/geofencing-api/ "Editor's Draft"))
-* [HTML 5.1](http://www.w3.org/TR/html51 "This specification defines the 5th major version, first minor revision of the core language of the World Wide Web: the Hypertext Markup Language (HTML).
-In this version, new features continue to be introduced to help Web application authors, new elements continue to be introduced based on research into prevailing authoring practices, and special attention continues to be given to defining clear conformance criteria for user agents in an effort to improve interoperability.")
 * [HTML Accessibility API Mappings 1.0](http://www.w3.org/TR/html-aam-1.0 "HTML Accessibility API Mappings (HTML-AAM) defines how user agents map HTML 5.1 elements and attributes to platform accessibility application programming interfaces (APIs).
 It leverages and extends the Core Accessibility API Mappings 1.1 and the Accessible Name and Description: Computation and API Mappings 1.1 for use with the HTML 5.1 host language.
 Documenting these mappings promotes interoperable exposure of roles, states, properties, and events implemented by accessibility APIs and helps to ensure that this information appears in a manner consistent with author intent.")
 * [HTML Imports](http://www.w3.org/TR/html-imports "HTML Imports are a way to include and reuse HTML documents in other HTML documents.")
 * [High Resolution Time Level 2](http://www.w3.org/TR/hr-time-2 "This specification defines an API that provides the current time in sub-millisecond resolution and such that it is not subject to system clock skew or adjustments.")